 You’ve been counting what seemed like endless days, but the time for your camping trip is finally here.
 You have been eagerly anticipating your foray into the great outdoors.
 The thought of being closer to nature – and a little further from the hubbub of daily life – makes you even more eager to get out there.

 This is a lot more important than most people may realize.
-When traveling to a camping area, improperly-packed gear can slow you down at the security checkpoint, resulting in a lot of inconvenience.
+When traveling to a camping area, improperly-packed gear can slow you down at the security checkpoint, resulting in a lot of inconveniences.
 It can also damage certain items or cause you to lose track of something necessary when you finally arrive.
 All of this can make your camping trip very unpleasant.
+So whether it means just buying a new tent or you need to buy a lot of camping gear, as long as you have the basics, then that’s all that matters.
+Plus, you’d rather be overpacked than realize you don’t have everything when you’re far from home.

 To avoid this, here are some helpful tips on how to pack your fishing gear when you go camping.